Sumansah07/VibePost/README.md

-# Blogify: A Full-Stack MERN Blog Application
+# VibePost: A Full-Stack MERN Blog Application

-**Welcome to Blogify!**
+**Welcome to VibePost!**

 This project demonstrates a full-stack blog application built with the MERN stack (MongoDB, Express, React, Node.js).
 It boasts a user-friendly interface, robust functionalities, and secure user management.

-This README will guide you through the key features and functionalities of Blogify:
+This README will guide you through the key features and functionalities of VibePost:

 ## Project Structure